 A will is essential, but clients often need more than a document that distributes assets after death.
-Legal services now sit beside a broader family problem: people want wishes, personal explanations, practical records and decision pathways to be understandable when pressure is high.
-Legacy planning beyond the will helps legal advisers connect formal documents with the human instructions families will actually need.
+Legal services now sit beside a broader family problem: people want wishes, explanations, practical records and decision pathways to be understandable when pressure is high.
+Legacy planning beyond the will helps solicitors, estate planners and allied professionals connect formal estate planning with the family instructions people actually use.

 Why does legacy planning go beyond a will?